Joseph Richardson (1755–1803): Life

-Born at Hexham, Northumberland, he was the only child of Joseph Richardson, a tradesman there.
-He was educated at Haydon Bridge school, and admitted sizar at St John's College, Cambridge, on 4 July 1774.
-His father's means were insufficient for the complete education of his son, and the cost of his residence at college was borne by a titled lady of Northumberland who discovered his talents, but in 1778 she cut off her contributions.
-Although he was readmitted as pensioner on 25 September 1780, he left the university without taking a degree.
+Born at Hexham, Northumberland, he was the only child of Joseph Richardson, a tradesman.
+He was educated at Haydon Bridge school and admitted as a sizar at St John's College, Cambridge, on 4 July 1774.
+His father's finances were not adequate to fully support his son's education, and the cost of his residence at college was borne by a titled lady of Northumberland who discovered his talents, but in 1778, she cut off her contributions.
+Although he was readmitted as a pensioner on 25 September 1780, he left the university without taking a degree.

 Richardson, intended as he was for the church, entered the Middle Temple on 24 March 1781, where he was duly called to the bar.
-In London he in fact concentrated on journalism, and after appearing as counsel in a few contested election petitions, gave up the legal profession.
+In London, he in fact concentrated on journalism, and after appearing as counsel in a few contested election petitions, gave up the legal profession.

 Richardson's earliest journalistic post was on the staff of The Morning Post, then still a Whig paper, and he later became one of its proprietors.
-While connected with the Post he fought a duel in Hyde Park with Sir Henry Bate Dudley, and was wounded in the right arm.
+While connected with the Post, he fought a duel in Hyde Park with Sir Henry Bate Dudley and was wounded in the right arm.
 He also contributed letters, signed "Englishman", to a paper called The Citizen.